tc39/proposal-source-phase-imports/README.md

 ```

 The static analysis benefits of not needing a custom `fetch` and
-`WebAssembly.compileStreaming` benefit not only code analysis and security but
+`WebAssembly.compileStreaming` apply not only to code analysis and security
-also bundlers.
+but also for bundlers.

 In turn this enables [Wasm components to be able to import][]
 `WebAssembly.Module` objects themselves in future.